top of page

 • Improved communication: It fosters clearer and more effective communication, reducing misunderstandings and frustration for both the autistic individual and the communicator.

-• Enhanced engagement: It allows autistic individuals to participate more fully in conversations and activities, leading to increased social interaction and a greater sense of belonging.
+• Enhanced engagement: It allows autistic individuals to participate more fully in conversations and activities, leading to increased social interaction and a greater sense of belonging and self confidence.

 • Reduced meltdowns and behavioral challenges: By minimizing anxiety and overwhelm, providing processing time can help prevent meltdowns and challenging behaviors that may arise from feeling pressured or misunderstood.